 Furthering the hypothesis that suicidal feelings are often transient, a 1978 study found that out of 515 people who were stopped by someone from jumping off the Golden Gate Bridge, only 10% went on to commit suicide by other means.
 Suicide barriers, in areas where there are not other easily accessible places to jump from, have been shown to reduce suicide by jumping in those areas.
 The more obstacles we put in front of someone looking to do something so drastic, the more time we give for those feelings to pass.

-“Means reduction” could be key to understanding how to stop an epidemic of school shootings in the US.
 This phenomenon is called “means reduction,” and whether it’s done by accident or on purpose, studies have shown that it’s one of the most effective ways of preventing suicide.
 It could also be key to understanding how to stop an epidemic of school shootings in the US.

 Opponents of gun control often argue that if we take guns away, those intent on killing or committing crimes with them will simply “find another way.”
 They’ll use knives and go on a mass stabbing.
 Or perhaps they’ll turn to bombs or stones or fire.
 In social science, this is called “displacement.”
 While it may be true for those who are especially motivated, studies have shown that when the least convenient means of committing a crime is eliminated, criminals are not more likely to simply turn to another method.